robolaunch/ros-tracker/README.md

 - [X] Tests for the currently implemented parts
 - [X] ROS2 lacking parts
-- [ ] Storing custom topics with rosbag
+- [X] Storing custom topics with rosbag
 - [ ] Other lacking parts
-- [ ] DDS specific network information